Luke Meerman

 Luke A. Meerman (born c.
 1975) is a Republican member of the Michigan House of Representatives.

 Meerman is fifth-generation farmer.
 During his 2018 run, Meerman was endorsed by AgriPac.

-On October 10, 2021, Meerman co-sponsored House Bill 5444 also known as the "fetal heartbeat protection act."
+On October 10, 2021, Meerman co-sponsored a failed bill entitled House Bill 5444 also known as the "fetal heartbeat protection act."

+Following redistricting, Meerman ran in the 89th district in 2022, winning reelection.
+He was reelected in 2024.